sogis/gretl-v1/runtimeImage/pipeline/README_BUILD.md

 ```

 ##### Manual build configuration
-Not used, when template was applied.
+Not used, when template has been applied.
 ```
 oc new-build --name=gretl --strategy=Docker --binary=true
 ```

 #### Crunchy DB with GIS extension
-Needs to be configured for tests with databases.
+Needs to be configured for tests using a database.

 Template taken from [CrunchyData](https://github.com/CrunchyData/crunchy-containers).
 ```